twinstae/trpg-stelo/src/data/dw2/en/introduction.md

 ## <a id="about-this-release"></a>About This Release

 This release introduces **Dungeon World 2** (DW2) to both GMs and Players.
 It uses the Beta rules of DW2, which are still in development.
-This document does not include all of the rules, classes, or similar materials from the full version of the game; those will be released in the near future at [**dungeon-world.com**](http://dungeon-world.com). **Changes since the previous beta will be colored in red like this.**
+This document does not include all of the rules, classes, or similar materials from the full version of the game; those will be released in the near future at [**dungeon-world.com**](http://dungeon-world.com).

 ## <a id="what-is-dw2?"></a>What is DW2?